Dr. Alexandra O. Zeitz, DPhil

 Assistant Professor, Political Science

-Alexandra Zeitz joins the Department of Political Science at Concordia University in fall 2020 as an Assistant Professor.
 Dr. Zeitz is a political scientist focusing on international political economy, particularly developing countries' position in the international financial system.
 She completed her doctorate (DPhil) in International Relations at the University of Oxford in 2019.
 She also holds an MPhil in International Relations (with distinction) from the University of Oxford and a B.A.
 (Hons) in Politics, Psychology, and Sociology from the University of Cambridge.
-Her research has appeared in International Studies Quarterly, the Review of International Organizations and the Journal of Financial Regulation.
+Her research has appeared in International Studies Quarterly, the Review of International Organizations, Review of International Political Economy, and the Journal of Financial Regulation.
 In 2019-2020, Dr. Zeitz was a Max Weber Fellow at the European University Institute in Florence, Italy.

 International Political Economy, finance, foreign aid, international development, sovereign debt, international cooperation, negotiations, Africa